-Ofgem (2014) Electricity Distribution Price cap regulation with efficiency incentives 7.17 (7.17-7.61), 2015- 2023, 1 st percentile 21 , -22 basis points Estimate is described as central reference point but represents lowest point of the range for the cost of equity specified in the Ofgem (2013) Straegy Decision.
+Country/ Regulator decision Regulated sector Type of regulation WACC (range), years of application, percentile, basis point uplift Nature of adjustment Special factors/notes mid-point of a lower bound of an average beta for network utilities (including electricity and water) and the beta for BT as a whole (Ofcom 2014, p.
+214).
+Ofgem (2014) Electricity Distribution Price cap regulation with efficiency incentives 7.17 (7.17-7.61), 2015- 2023, 1 st percentile 20 , -22 basis points Estimate is described as central reference point but represents lowest point of the range for the cost of equity specified in the Ofgem (2013) Straegy Decision.
 CAPM and cash flow risk analysis are used.
 Estimate of beta is conservative.
 Trailing average cost of debt is used.
 Incentive arrangements can mean higher or lower rates of return are realised.
-Ofgem (2012) Electricity transmission Price cap regulation with efficiency incentives 7.95 (7.53-8.03), 2013- 2021, 83rd percentile22, 16.5 basis points The estimate is described as a central reference point but represents an estimate in the upper half of the range implied by a range for the cost of equity.
-CAPM and cash flow risk analysis are used.
+Ofgem (2012) Electricity transmission Price cap regulation with efficiency incentives 7.95 (7.53-8.03), 2013- 2021, 83rd percentile 21 , 16.5 basis points The estimate is described as a central reference point but represents an estimate in the upper half of the range implied by a range CAPM and cash flow risk analysis are used.
 Estimate of beta is conservative.
 Trailing average cost of debt is used.
-Incentive arrangements can mean higher or lower rates of return are realised.
-Ofgem (2012) Gas transmission Price cap regulation with efficiency incentives 7.78 (7.46-7.92), 2013- 2021, 67 th percentile 23 , 7.7 basis points As above.
-As above.
-Ofwat (2009) Water and sewerage Price caps of water and 8.52 (6.24-9.03), 2010-15, 81 st , 87.8 basis points Ofwat used unmarked up range but estimate from CAPM used, with cross checks from other approaches and mix of embedded and
+Incentive arrangements can mean

-$^{^{21}}$ This is based on a range of 6-7.2 for the real after tax cost of equity, a gearing ratio of 65 per cent, a real cost of debt of 2.62 (as specified or implied in Ofgem (2014) and expected inflation of 3.25 per cent (preferred by Competition Commission 2014).
+20 This is based on a range of 6-7.2 for the real after tax cost of equity, a gearing ratio of 65 per cent, a real cost of debt of 2.62 (as specified or implied in Ofgem (2014) and expected inflation of 3.25 per cent (preferred by Competition Commission 2014).
 The estimates would change each year in accordance with the use of a trailing average cost of debt.

-$^{^{22}}$ This is based on a range of 6-7.2 for the real after tax cost of equity, a gearing ratio of 60 per cent, a real cost of debt of 2.92 (as specified or implied in Ofgem (2012) and expected inflation of 3.25 per cent (preferred by Competition Commission 2014).
+21 This is based on a range of 6-7.2 for the real after tax cost of equity, a gearing ratio of 60 per cent, a real cost of debt of 2.92 (as specified or implied in Ofgem (2012) and expected inflation of 3.25 per cent (preferred by Competition Commission 2014).
 The estimates would change each year in accordance with the use of a trailing average cost of debt.